CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        ("shortcuts", {"pomodoro-timer start/pause": "Ctrl+Alt+Shift+P"}),
    ]

-``CONF_SECTION`` is the internal name of our plugin's section in :guilabel:`Preferences` as well as its key in the Spyder config dictionary, while ``CONF_DEFAULTS`` lists the settings and their defaualt values.
+``CONF_SECTION`` is the internal name of our plugin's section in :guilabel:`Preferences`, as well as the plugin's namespace in the config dictionary.
+``CONF_DEFAULTS`` lists the plugin's settings and their default values.
-In the code, we are indicating that ``pomodoro_limit`` is a configurable parameter within the ``spyder_pomodoro_timer`` section, and converting its value from milliseconds to the more user-friendly unit of minutes.
+In the code, we are indicating that ``pomodoro_limit`` is a configurable parameter within the ``spyder_pomodoro_timer`` section, and storing its default value in minutes for user display.

 At the end of this file, as shown below, we need to set the ``CONF_VERSION`` constant.
 It must be incremented when adding, deleting, or renaming configurable parameters in successive versions of the plugin.